acritelli/aws-labs/answers/lab_4_answers.md

 2. How would you obtain the public IP address of your instance while logged into the instance and without using the EC2 console?
     * Hint: This will involve making a web request to a specific URL

 The public IP address of an instance is available in the instance metadata, which can be obtained from http://169.254.169.254/latest/meta-data/ At the command line, this URL could be queried by using cURL or wget.

-TODO: Need specific URL for public IP.
+The specific URL for the public IP address would be http://169.254.169.254/latest/meta-data/public-ipv4

 [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-data-retrieval](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-data-retrieval)